orcunuso/ocinfo/README.md

   deployments: true
 ```

-* The best practice is to create a resource quota resource within every namespace, preferably with the help of default project template.
-So "quota" key defines that default resource quota in that cluster.
-* It makes sense to differentiate the namespaces for reporting purposes, like application and system namespaces.
-Easy way to achieve that is to label all application namespaces with a specific label and let OCinfo query that label and decide according to its existance.
-Appnslabel serves that purpose.
 * The booleans under "sheets" define if we need to get data from related resources.
 If true, OCinfo will create seperate sheets for every item.
+* The best practice is to create a ResourceQuota within every namespace, preferably with the help of default project template.
+So "quota" key defines that default ResourceQuota resource name in that cluster.

 ### S3 Upload